Will it be chaotic? Yes. Will it be stressful? It can be. Will it be worth it? Totally.

 A Time to Try New Things

-When is the last time your son played a human battleship game on a sand volleyball court?
+When is the last time your son or daughter played a human battleship game on a sand volleyball court?
 Creative day-camp programs — typically themed with zany topics like superheroes or pirates — go beyond the activities your kids typically experience in school.

 “School programs can have restrictions,” says Jennifer Mooney, Cub Scout camping director for the Cascade Pacific Council.
 “The goal of a great day-camp program focuses on fun more than anything.
 Those silly games and songs are going to be the things kids keep talking about all summer long.
 Day camp is the time and place for kids to be kids.”